python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 Optional Exercises:

-- Make the frequency of the Signal Source slidable.
+- Make the frequency of the Square Signal Source slidable.
 - Experiment with the Offset of the Signal Source.